andremoreira73/Project_portfolio/README.md

-# Welcome

-In this repository I upload stuff to showcase my portfolio of fun projects.

-It contains a mix of all kinds of projects, without any particular order of importance.

-# Andre Moreira's Data Science & Machine Learning Portfolio
+# Andre's Data Science & Machine Learning Portfolio
 Hello there! 👋 Welcome to my project portfolio.
 Here, you will find a curated selection of my data science, machine learning, and AI projects.
 With a background in theoretical physics and a passion for coding, I have ventured into the world of data to unlock insights, create predictive models, and offer sophisticated data analysis solutions.

 [lyfX](lyfx.ai): we are launching a cutting-edge consulting service, blending scientific rigor with modern AI techniques.